 Most colleges have counseling services available to enrolled students.
 Depending on the severity of the condition and whether medications are needed, some students will need to connect with a licensed mental health provider off campus.
 Parents and students need to educate themselves about the signs of mental illness.
 Parents need to have open and honest discussions with their college student about their mental health and the importance of reaching out if they experience any of these signs.
 Spend some time on the college website exploring the mental health services available on and off campus.
 For those students who have a current diagnosis, be sure to schedule a visit with their mental health provider during the summer to make plans for this transition, which may include establishing a relationship with a new provider near their college.

 College is a wonderful time of exploration, growth, and learning, but there are challenges associated with acute illnesses, managing chronic physical and mental health conditions, and navigating the healthcare system for which students and parents are ill-prepared.
+These challenges will be worsened by the current coronavirus pandemic.
 This article discusses three important issues all college-bound students and parents need to consider.
-For a more complete guide with comprehensive information, tons of useful tips, and a host of resources, including a printable Healthcare Navigator™ Summary to record medical history, medications, allergies, and contact information for healthcare providers, you can purchase my eBook, Healthcare Navigation 101: a Guide for College-Bound Students (and Parents!) by clicking here.
+For a more complete guide with comprehensive information, tons of useful tips, and a host of resources, including a printable Healthcare Navigator™ Summary to record your child’s medical history, medications, allergies, and contact information for healthcare providers, check out my Amazon best-selling book, Healthcare Navigation 101: a Guide for College-Bound Students (and Parents!).

 If you’d like a safe space where you will get accurate information about keeping your college student safe while connecting with fellow college parents, I invite you to learn more about our brand new, exclusive online college parent community, The Nurturing Navigators.